Kissflow Enters $50 Billion Low-code Market Entrenched with Incumbents like Microsoft Power Platform

 Kissflow's unified low-code/no-code platform bridges the gap between business users and IT to simplify work management and dramatically accelerate digital transformation

-WILMINGTON, Del., June 6, 2022 /PRNewswire/ -- Kissflow today launched its unified low-code/no-code work platform that fast-tracks enterprise digital transformation.
+CHENNAI, India, June 8, 2022 /PRNewswire/ -- Kissflow today launched its unified low-code/no-code work platform that fast-tracks enterprise digital transformation.
 For nearly 20 years, Kissflow has simplified work for businesses by providing business process management products.

 Enterprises use multiple work management tools that focus either exclusively on app development, process management, project or task management, and collaboration.
 Multiple tools like these are deployed with an aim to seamlessly manage operational initiatives.
 However, rather than simplifying work, they make work complex and disjointed.
 At the same time, enterprise users are frustrated with the disconnect between different solutions and teams in solving their business problems.
 This hampers enterprise-wide digital transformation.